 One thing to know about Yosemite NP is the park is huge!
 You will want to have a plan for your trip to Yosemite going into the park of what your must-see things to do and see are.

-This is a park that it can be really easy to lose track of time because the views are that epic.
+This is a park that can be really easy to lose track of time because the views are that epic.
+Even John Muir was enchanted with Yosemite.

 If you are planning a visit in the winter check out our Yosemite Winter Guide.
 There are a few seasonally specific things to do that are not in this post.
 Plus what to expect when there is a ton of snow.